jannden/rust-examples/simple-calculator/README.md

 ## Build it and run it yourself

-Use [rustup](https://rustup.rs/) to install the latest stable version of Rust, then clone this repository and run `cargo build` in the project's root directory to build and run the calculator.
+1. Use [rustup](https://rustup.rs/) to install the latest stable version of Rust.
+2. Clone this repository.
+3. Open the directory of this project with `cd simple-calculator`
+4. Start it up with `cargo run`.